 A change to the entire business energy market is underway to move all users to HH meters over the coming years.
 The migration starts with those businesses using 05, 06, 07, and 08 meter numbers.
 Smaller businesses with 03 and 04 profile classes are set to migrate at a later date.

-The regulator Ofgem initiated the P272 legislation change to manage the settlement of the electricity used.
+The regulator Ofgem initiated the P272 legislation change to manage the Balancing and Settlement Code of the electricity used.
 Currently, prices are based upon the yearly usage rather than the time of the demand placed.

 The migration timetable is as follows: